 I was watching a Bar Rescue marathon on Spike a couple of weeks ago, and among all of the other new ones Taffer was tearing, he said something that really caught my attention.
 In an episode titled “Empty Bottles Full Cans,” Taffer is helping the owners of a Tennessee bar called M.T.
 Bottle save their sinking business.

 At around the 15:17 mark in the episode, Jon Taffer holds up a customized matchbook and says, “This is about the stupidest thing that any bar operator in America can do.
 You come here, you have one drink, you take a book of matches.
 You leave it on the console of your car, you get in a car accident, where are the police coming?
 That’s why this is stupid.
-Get ‘em the hell out of here!”
+Get ‘em out of here!”

 Ouch.
 As someone who works in the promotional product industry, hearing that what you sell is “the stupidest thing,” is not great.
 However, I have never owned a bar or restaurant, so this was really interesting to me.
 Are promotional products really a huge risk for bar owners?